 To see the details of Ohio Good Samaritan laws visit the ORC website.

-An injury in the workplace is no laughing matter and strategic HR inc. understands your concerns with the well-being of your employees.
+An injury in the workplace is no laughing matter and Strategic HR understands your concerns with the well-being of your employees.
 We offer expertise in health, safety and security to cover any need you may have from reviewing your safety procedures to helping you with employee wellness initiatives.
 Please visit our Health, Safety & Security page for more information on how we can assist you with Health, Safety and Security.